The Gambler (2014 film): Development

 In August 2011, Paramount Pictures announced a remake of the 1974 film The Gambler with the original producers, Irwin Winkler and Robert Chartoff.
 Intended as a directorial project for Martin Scorsese, it was reported that Leonardo DiCaprio was attached as the star and William Monahan would write the screenplay.

 In a 2011 interview, screenwriter James Toback gave the autobiographical story of the original film's background and development, and criticized the idea of his film being remade.

 Scorsese left the project and filmmaker Todd Phillips was in talks to take over as of August 2012.
 In September 2013, actor Mark Wahlberg and director Rupert Wyatt expressed interest in making the film.

 Casting

 By October 17, 2013, Brie Larson was in talks to play the female lead role, alongside Wahlberg.
 On January 15, 2014, Emory Cohen joined the cast of the film, playing one of the professor's students.

 Filming

 Shooting began on January 20, 2014.
 On February 3, 2014, Wahlberg was spotted on The Gambler set in Downtown Los Angeles.
 On March 13, there was a basketball scene filmed in Los Angeles.

 Music

 On September 8, 2014, it was announced that Jon Brion would be scoring the music for the film, while on October 27, Film Music Reporter revealed that Theo Green composed the score for the film.
-Universal Music released a soundtrack album for the film on December 15, which features songs from various artists.
+Republic Records released a soundtrack album for the film on December 16, which features songs from various artists.